IBM/tririga-indoor-maps/docs/_pages/install-tririga.markdown

 1. Modify existing Locate UX app's location context component to open new LocateMap UX app.
    1. Navigate to the Web View Designer (Tools > Web View Designer).
-   1. Click on `triapp-location-context`.
+   1. Click on `triapp-location-context-v3`.
-   1. Click on `tricomp-location-context.html`.
+   1. Click on `tricomp-location-context.js`.
    1. Click on the `Download View File` icon.
-   1. Edit the `tricomp-location-contexthtml` file downloaded.
+   1. Edit the `tricomp-location-contextjs` file downloaded.
    1. Search for this line of code `this.fire("select-building", {building: finalBuilding});`.
    1. Add this line of code below it `this.fire("refresh-building", {newBuildingId: newBuilding._id});`.
    1. Click on the `Upload View File` icon and choose the file you just edited.